 |12"||Twin, Twin XL, Full, Queen, King, California King|

 The Nectar brand offers two all-foam mattresses for sleepers that prefer the close-conforming feel of memory foam.
-DreamCloud sells one mattress, which is constructed with foam comfort layers and a pocketed coil support core.
+DreamCloud sells two hybrid mattresses, each one constructed with a memory foam comfort layer and a pocketed coil support core.

 The Nectar Lush measures medium (5) in terms of firmness and tends to perform best for sleepers weighing less than 230 pounds.The Nectar Mattress rates medium-firm (6) in terms of firmness and provides adequate support for most sleepers of all weights.
-Like the Nectar, the DreamCloud Luxury Hybrid Mattress also rates medium-firm (6).
+Like the Nectar, the DreamCloud and DreamCloud Premier both have medium firm (6) feels.

 Both Nectar mattresses are all-foam beds, while the DreamCloud is a foam and pocketed coil hybrid.
 As a result of the differences in materials, the beds have different feels and sell for different prices.